Our Team of Specialty and Emergency Veterinarians

 Having grown up near the Rocky Mountains, he had hoped to settle in the West and welcomed the opportunity to live along the Wasatch front.

-He and his wife Laura, also a veterinary professional, welcomed their first child Grayson in 2015 with another addition soon to come.
-They share their home with a handful of pets including a senior English Setter, a Corgi mix, a Miniature Pinscher and two Southern Painted turtles.
+He and his wife Laura, also a veterinary professional, have two adorable boys, Grayson and Nolan.
+They also share their home with a handful of pets including a senior English Setter, a Corgi mix, a Miniature Pinscher and two Southern Painted turtles.
 The Terry family enjoys outdoor recreation including camping, fly fishing and hiking.

 DVM, DACVIM, Veterinary Cardiologist